-Multiple incidents unsafe practice, academic misconduct and/or unprofessional behavior by a student will constitute a pattern of unprofessionalism and indicate a student's failure to demonstrate professional growth and therefore could be grounds for suspension or dismissal from the entry-level clinical dental hygiene program.
-When deciding whether to promote to the next semester or graduate a student with a history of unprofessionalism or lack of professional development, the Director, Admission, Progression, Graduation Committee and/or School of Applied Health Council (whichever is appropriate for the situation) must discuss the student's professional growth.
-The appropriate committee can make a recommendation for suspension from the program, suspension in clinical progress, or dismissal based upon a student's failure to demonstrate professional growth as documented by Notifications of Opportunities for Improvement, Success Plans, faculty and staff feedback, and/or multiple low clinical grades in professionalism.
+Incidents which do not align with the Components of Professional Behavior as outlined by the program, including but not limited to, unsafe practice, academic misconduct and/or unprofessional behavior by a student will constitute a pattern of unprofessionalism and indicate a student's failure to demonstrate professional growth and therefore could be grounds for suspension or dismissal from the entry-level clinical dental hygiene program.
+When deciding whether to be promoted to the next semester or graduate a student with a history of unprofessionalism or lack of professional development, the Director, Admission, Progression, Graduation Committee and/or Health Council (whichever is appropriate for the situation) must discuss the student's professional growth.
+The appropriate committee can make a recommendation for suspension from the program, suspension in clinical progress, or dismissal based upon a student's failure to demonstrate professional growth as documented by Notifications of Opportunities for Improvement, Success Plans, faculty, and staff feedback, and/or multiple low clinical grades in professionalism.
+See DE.020 Fitness for the Profession Policy for more details.